Great to have you here, Rush Limbaugh, the Excellence in Broadcasting Network, where we meet and surpass all audience expectations on a daily basis.

 But did he?

-Because had he not, it would have still they would have left not knowing that.
+Because had he not, it would have still, they would have left not knowing that.

-Trump had to he had to control the narrative by making sure everybody at the rally knew what was said instead of hearing about it later on TV, where Trump might have been unfairly blamed when he really had no complicity in this.
+He had to control the narrative by making sure everybody at the rally knew what was said instead of hearing about it later on TV, where Trump might have been unfairly blamed when he really had no complicity in this.

-Is that your and really just blunts the whole issue.
+Sure, and really just blunts the whole issue.

-But my original call is because immediately you went from Katrina Pearson and discussion of the First Amendment to the cultural rot, which was on the full display in the disgusting halftime show.
+But my original call is because immediately you went from Katrina Pearson and discussion of the First Amendment to the cultural rot, which was on full display in the disgusting halftime show.

 He doesn't edify Obama.

-I've I've done my best here.
+I've done my best here.

-I uh uh and Cynthia, I I get it.
+And Cynthia, I get it.

-I I appreciate it.
+I appreciate it.

-I I uh I just have to move on.
+I just have to move on.

 There's a lot of people waiting.